cats-oss/cujira/README.md

         ...
 Filter issues with a issue status.
     --assigned [USER_NAME]
         ...
 Filter issues with a user who has assigned.
+    --epic-link [EPIC_LINK]
+        ...
+Filter issues with a epic link.
     --aggregate
         ...
 Show every options issue counts.
-    --output-json
+    --all-issues
+        ...
+Print all issues to ignore options.
+(This option is only available to use `--aggreegate`) --output-json
         ...
 Print results as JSON format.
 ```